 New Supply Shared Equity (NSSE)

 This scheme offers help if you want to buy a new-build property from a local council or housing association.
-It’s available for first-time buyers as well as priority groups, which include members of the armed forces, people with disabilities, those who rent from a housing association or council, people aged 60 and over, veterans, partners of deceased service personnel and previous homeowners who have experienced a considerable change in their situations.
+It’s available for first-time buyers as well as priority groups.
+These include members of the armed forces, people with disabilities, those who rent from a housing association or council, people aged 60 and over, veterans, partners of deceased service personnel and previous homeowners who have experienced a considerable change in their situations.

 What are the conditions?

 If you need help to buy a property, you pay the majority share of the new build under this scheme, typically from 60% to 80% of the purchase price.
 The Scottish Government funds the rest and has security on the property for that share.
-You don’t need to pay interest on the share funded by the government but you do need to pay a small deposit and take out a mortgage to use the scheme.
+You don’t need to pay interest on the share funded by the government.
+However, you do need to pay a small deposit and take out a mortgage to use the scheme.

 Check for a ‘golden share’ clause

 You can increase your share by a minimum of 5% per year.
 Usually, you can continue to do this until you own 100% of your home.
 However, a ‘golden share’ sometimes applies, which restricts your ownership to 80% and ensures the government retains 20%.
 Usually, this only occurs where fewer affordable properties are found in areas.
 Ask your solicitor to check the shared equity agreement for the inclusion of a ‘golden share’ clause.